razzy23/razzy23/README.md

         raviisas666@outlook.com ,
         ravindu.w23@gmail.com,
         Ravindu Sasanka @LinkedIn
-        and pretty mcuh any other social
+        and pretty much any other social

 <!---
 razzy23/razzy23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.